 Even in high traffic commercial spaces, like coffee shops and corner stores, bamboo floors are more resilient to scratches, scuffs, and dents, than many other flooring types, like hardwoods, linoleum, and tiles.

 This all means that your bamboo floor can last for years or even decades before it even needs refinishing, let alone replacing.
-This is especially awesome for businesses because it means that you need to shut for less time in order to carry out repairs, which means more time making money.
+This is especially awesome for businesses because it means that you need to shut for less time to carry out repairs, which means more time making money.

 Different types of bamboo flooring